SPEAKERS

 Jennifer is focusing on interrogating and understanding the complex interplay between multiple regulators of RNA Polymerase II transcription cycles, with a key focus on the cyclin-dependent-kinase (CDK) family.
 Jennifer utlises state-of-the-art cell and molecular biology and protein biochemistry approaches to make new discoveries about fundamental biological processes.
 Jennifer has supervised undergraduate (Honours, summer) students and have projects available for Honours, Masters and PhD students.

-Dr Rishi S Kotecha, PhD, MB
+Professor Rishi S Kotecha, PhD, MD

-Consultant Paediatric Oncologist & Clinical Haematologist, Perth Children’s Hospital
+Paediatric Oncologist, Perth Children’s Hospital

 Professor Steven Lane